Meet Detroit legend, Ann Delisi.

 “I was at WDET from 1983-1995.
 That’s where I learned radio, and I learned to be a broadcaster, and I learned as much as I could learn.
 I started out as a music librarian at this teeny, tiny desk, in the way back of this room, that was filled with record albums, and a turntable.
 That’s all that was there.
 It was great.”

-When a person whose devoted their life to making playlists, makes you one, it’s special.
+When a person who has devoted their life to making playlists, makes you one, it’s special.
 Since studying music at Wayne State University, Delisi has been an active participant in Detroit’s rich music and cultural scene.
 Her love of records—”I’ve been around when there was only vinyl”—may rival everyone at Third Man Records, including our favorite producer, Chris Koltay—her passion and knowledge of music in general and Detroit artists specifically makes her, hands down, one of the city’s greatest assets.
 Each week she taps into the zeitgeist to shares songs and stories from the people inspiring us on her Detroit Public Radio show, Ann Delisi’s Essential Music.
 Audiences outside of Detroit can tune into the podcast.

 Detroitisit: The last album you purchased?